Scroll to content

 • This policy has been developed in lengthy consultation with staff, pupils, parents, and Governors.

-• The Department for Education and Ofsted have clearly outlined aspects of Relationships Education that are statutory in all primary schools, this policy addresses how these policies are addressed in our school provision.
+• The Department for Education and Ofsted have clearly outlined aspects of Relationships Education that are statutory in all primary schools; this policy addresses how these policies are addressed in our school provision.

 • Relationships, Sex & Health Education (RSHE) provides an excellent forum to provide pupils with life skills that will enable them to make informed decisions and protect themselves against harmful and exploitative situations.
 Relationships, Sex & Health Education is therefore a tool to safeguard children.

-• Relationships, Sex & Health Education contributes to the foundation of PSHE (Personal, Social, Health & Economic education) and Citizenship and offers a valuable vehicle for promoting equality between individuals and groups.
-It involves an exploration of human and social diversity, and a fostering of self-worth whilst recognising, accepting and respecting differences.
+• Relationships, Sex & Health Education contributes to the foundation of PSHE (Personal, Social, Health & Economic Education) and Citizenship and offers a valuable vehicle for promoting equality between individuals and groups.
+It involves an exploration of human and social diversity, and a fostering of self-worth whilst recognising, accepting, and respecting differences.

-• Sex Education in this school, is delivered during one lesson at the end of Year 6, this lesson focuses on the biological process of conception.
-It is taught after a sequenced series of relationships and health education lessons which have covered the changes that occur during puberty and the reproductive organs of males and females.
+• Sex Education in this school is delivered during one lesson at the end of Year 6; this lesson focuses on the biological process of conception.
+It is taught after a sequenced series of relationships and health education lessons, which have covered the changes that occur during puberty and the reproductive organs of males and females.
 The final sex education lesson brings together this learning to explain the process of conception.

-2.Moral and Values Framework
+2. Moral and Values Framework

 The RSHE Policy will be sensitive towards the established morals and values framework of all the major world religions and philosophies.
 In its implementation, it will draw from the practical experiences of those who represent the various religious and philosophical groups within the local community.
-The RSHE Policy will be complimentary with the Religious Education Policy of our school.
+The RSHE Policy will be complementary with the Religious Education Policy of our school.

-3.Equal Opportunities Statement
+3. Equal Opportunities Statement

-Tudor Primary School believes that RSHE should meet the needs of all pupils and staff are required to teach accurately and sensitively, answer appropriate questions and offer support when required.
+Tudor Primary School believes that RSHE should meet the needs of all pupils, and staff are required to teach accurately and sensitively, answer appropriate questions, and offer support when required.

-The planning and organising of teaching strategies will be consistently reviewed through e.g. lesson observations to ensure that no pupil is disadvantaged.
+The planning and organising of teaching strategies will be consistently reviewed through e.g. lesson observations, to ensure that no pupil is disadvantaged.

-4.Aim and objectives
+4. Aim and objectives

 Objectives are for primary school pupils to: